 Can you put heavy whipping cream in coffee?

 Yes, adding a dash of heavy whipping cream to coffee makes a delicious and creamy drink.
 You can also froth or whip the cream before adding it to coffee.
 Heavy whipping cream is rich in fats that improve the flavor and texture of the coffee.

 Heavy whipping cream has over 35 percent fat content.
-The higher the fat content, the easier it whips and the more stable the whipped cream.
+The higher the fat content, the easier it whips and the whipped cream lasts longer before melting.

 6 Amazing Ways of Adding Heavy Whipping Cream to Coffee

 Heavy cream as a milk substitute in coffee provides more options to enrich your coffee than milk.
 You can add heavy whipped cream to coffee in its liquid form or after whipping.

 Here are five ways you can put heavy whipped cream in coffee:

 - Heat the heavy cream and add it to coffee without frothing

 - Add chilled heavy cream to iced coffee for a cold creamy coffee